 In the small town of Adishi, there are four churches: These are the two St. George churches and the Archangel Church, which all date from the 12th century, as well as the Liberator Church, which was built in the 10th and 11th centuries.
 Adishi has a handful of simple guesthouses.
 The gentle tourism brings the villagers a welcome source of income.
 Nevertheless, several villagers have left their village in recent years, especially after the school was closed in 2002 and the children have had to go to school in Ipari, 11 km away.

 The 9 km long Adishi Glacier

-Northeast of Adishi are the 4,290 metre high Mount Adishi and the 9 km long Adishi Glacier, whose tongue reaches down to 2,298 metres.
+Northeast of Adishi is the 4,290 metres high Mount Adishi with its 9 km long Adishi Glacier, whose tongue reaches down to 2,298 metres.
 The Adishishala River springs from the glacier and flows into the Enguri between Bogreshi and Nakipari, which in turn flows into the Black Sea at Anaklia.

 How to get to Adishi

 From Tbilisi to Mestia (464 km, 7.5 hours) the road is good, from Mestia to Wikhnashi (35 km, 1h 15min) it is quite bumpy.
 The last stretch to Adishi is very difficult and only passable with an offroad vehicle.

 The best way is to take a minibus to Mestia (there are many cities in Georgia from which those minibusses go to Mestia) and then hitchhike or take a 4x4 taxi to Adishi.

 In Mestia there is a small airport called Queen Tamar Airport.
 The company VanillaSky offers flights from Kutaisi and Tbilisi (runway Natachtari) to Mestia.
 In case of (too) bad weather, the flights are canceled.